 10 Ways to Help Students Understand Mathematics in a better way

 The ultimate goals of mathematics teaching are students understanding the material presented, applying the skills, and recalling the concepts in the future.
-There’s little benefit in students recalling a formula or procedure to prepare for an assessment tomorrow only to forget the core concept by next week.
-It’s imperative for teachers to focus on making sure that the students understand the material and not just memorize the procedures.
+There's little benefit in students recalling a formula or procedure to prepare for an assessment tomorrow only to forget the core concept by next week.
+Teachers must focus on making sure that the students understand the material and not just memorize the procedures.